abharath309/Secure-Passport-WebApp/README.md

 # Secure-Passport-WebApp
 Secure Passport Web App

-# Basic CRUD App with Angular and Node

-This example app shows how to build a basic CRUD app with Angular and Node.
+This example app shows how to build a secure webApp to protect PII Data with Angular and Node.

-Please read [Build a Basic CRUD App with Angular and Node](https://developer.okta.com/blog/2018/10/30/basic-crud-angular-and-node) to see how this app was created.

 **Prerequisites:** [Node.js](https://nodejs.org/).